-- Banned list means that a student is not permitted to represent the school at representative sport or noncurricula excursions (not mandatory curriculum activity) or participate in PBL rewards days.
-If a student has been placed on the banned list since the previous rewards day they will not be able to participate in current rewards day. - Only students on Level A can receive canteen vouchers if their Snowburst is drawn at assemblies.
-Snowbursts will need to be checked by AP/HT before assembly and students not able to receive a canteen voucher removed.
+Banned list means that a student is not permitted to represent the school at representative sport or noncurricula excursions (not mandatory curriculum activity) or participate in PBL rewards days.
+If a student has been placed on the banned list since the previous rewards day they will not be able to participate in current rewards day.